kython28/leviathan/BENCHMARK.md

 # Leviathan Benchmarking Results

 This page presents the benchmarking results for Leviathan, showcasing its performance and efficiency compared to other event loops.
-The tests compare the implementation of the asyncio standard event loop, uvloop, Leviathan (single thread mode) and Leviathan (thread-safe).
+The tests compare the implementation of the asyncio standard event loop, uvloop and Leviathan.

 ### Test Environment